 There are various forms of land tenure systems in Nigeria –

-Communal ownership is a system where the head of the community decide the basis for allocating or sharing land.
+1. Communal Ownership – Communal ownership is a system where the head of the community decide the basis for allocating or sharing land.
+In some parts of Nigeria, land is owned and managed collectively by a community, with individual rights to use specific plots allocated by traditional leaders or community elders.

 FEATURES OF THE LAND USE ACT